dzackgarza/Notes/Class_Notes/2021/Spring/HomologicalAlgebra/HomologicalAlgebra_stripped.md

 The construction of the spectral sequence will show that \( C \) and \( \bigcup_p F_p C \) give rise to the same spectral sequence.
 So we will assume that all filtrations are exhaustive.
 :::

-::: {.theorem title="Construction of a Spectral Sequence"}
+::: {.theorem title="Construction of the spectral sequence of a filtration"}
 A filtration \( F \) of \( C\in \mathsf{Ch}({\mathsf{R}{\hbox{-}}\mathsf{Mod}}) \) determines a spectral sequence starting with
 \[
 E_{p, q}^0 { F_p C_{p+q} \over F_{p-1} C_{p+q} } && E_{p ,q}^1 = H_{p+q}(E^0_{p, *})